Tim9Liu9/TimLiu-iOS/README.md

 * [LazyObject](https://github.com/iwasrobbed/LazyObject) - Lazily deserialize JSON into strongly typed Swift objects :large_orange_diamond:
 * [JSONExport](https://github.com/Ahmed-Ali/JSONExport) - JSONExport is a desktop application for Mac OS X which enables you to export JSON objects as model classes with their associated constructors, utility methods, setters and getters in your favorite language. :large_orange_diamond:
 * [Elevate](https://github.com/Nike-Inc/Elevate) - Elevate is a JSON parsing framework that leverages Swift to make parsing simple, reliable and composable. :large_orange_diamond:
-* [MJExtension](https://github.com/CoderMJLee/MJExtension) - A fast, convenient and nonintrusive conversion between JSON and model.
-Your model class don't need to extend another base class.
-You don't need to modify any model file.
 * [AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper) - An Alamofire extension which converts JSON response data into swift objects using ObjectMapper :large_orange_diamond:

 ##### XML & HTML